Christensen-John/etchasketch/README.md

-# odin-etchasketch
+#etchasketch

-An etchasketch like application created as an assignment for The Odin Project assignment found [here.](https://www.theodinproject.com/lessons/foundations-etch-a-sketch)
+An etchasketch like application

 Written by John Christensen.